translifeline/translifeline-home/README.md

 ###2.
 Set environment variables.
 Set MONGODB_URI to your MongoDb connnection url.

-For email subscriptions, set MAILCHIMP_KEY to your mailchimp key and MAILCHIMP_LIST_NAME to the name of the email list.
+For email subscriptions, set MAILCHIMP_KEY to your mailchimp key and MAILCHIMP_LIST_ID to the id of the mailchimp email list.

 For fundraising campaign progress, set MOONCLERK_TOKEN
 ###3.
 Install dependencies.